Fates Warning: Lineup changes and rise to near fame (1987–1993)

 1991 saw the release of Parallels, distributed by Warner.
 The album, which started the collaboration with Rush producer Terry Brown, contains more accessible and streamlined songs than in the past, except for tracks such as "The Eleventh Hour" and "Life in Still Water", which features guest vocals by James LaBrie (who had just joined Dream Theater).
-Parallels is considered by some an essential album that "has influenced a great amount of subsequent musicians" and is possibly the band's most commercially successful record, despite the fact that it did not enter the Billboard 200 chart like the previous three albums did and was released during the grunge breakout; it did, however, chart on the Billboard Heatseekers chart and reach the top 10 on the Heatseekers – Northeast chart.
+Parallels is considered by some an essential album that "has influenced a great amount of subsequent musicians" and is possibly the band's most commercially successful record, despite the fact that it did not enter the Billboard 200 chart like the previous three albums did and was released during the grunge breakout; it did, however, chart on the Billboard Heatseekers chart and reach the top 10 on the Heatseekers chart.
 With Parallels, Fates Warning's popularity was still dominant in the US and Europe, with the videos for "Point of View" and "Eye to Eye" receiving heavy rotation on Headbangers Ball, and the band going on high-profile tours with the likes of Pantera and Savatage during 1992 as well as headlining the second night of the Wacken Open Air festival in Germany in 1993.

+Current and former members of Fates Warning (namely Matheos and DiBiase) have claimed “Parallels” to be amongst if not their favorite in the Fates Warning catalog.